render of the demo scene - click to download the zip archive

 click here to go back to the download page/install notes/video tutorials

 The demo scene is a simple room with a hole cut in the wall for the sky light environment to shine through.
 The direction of the sky light is determined by a directional light in the scene named "Sky".
 It's pivot point is at the origin.
-The shapes at the top of the room are mesh emitters, but with their power set too low to show in the image above(see below).
+The shapes at the top of the room are meshes with emitter materials.
 The floor uses a script material downloaded from the Indigo website.
 The chair and table have the same simple phong color material.
-The 4 ball materials on the table are from left to right: Specular, Specular(alpha), Glossy Transparent and nkdata Phong gold materal.
+The 4 ball materials on the table are from left to right: Specular, Specular(transparent), Glossy Transparent and nkdata Phong gold materal.
 The scene also uses an exit portal in the window for a more efficient render.

 truespace realtime display and an ies profile light version